Obsidian-Defense-Systems/NYX-Overview/README.md

 # NYX

-Modern cybersecurity operations no longer have an alert problem.
+Modern cybersecurity operations are no longer limited by detection capability.

-They have a decision problem.
+They are limited by the ability to rapidly interpret, prioritize, and act on overwhelming volumes of data.

-NYX aims to solve that.
 NYX is a consensus-driven operational decisioning platform designed to help organizations reduce operational overload, improve triage consistency, and accelerate defensible decision-making at scale.

 Built by Obsidian Defense Systems.